sonukuldeep/explore-three-js/chapters/geometry.md

 ```

 ### Torus knot geometry
-A torus knot is a special kind of knot that looks like a tube that winds around itself a couple of times.You can create a torus-knot using THREE.TorusKnotGeometry.
+A torus knot is a special kind of knot that looks like a tube that winds around itself a couple of times.
+You can create a torus-knot using THREE.TorusKnotGeometry.
 It's pretty similar to TorusGeometry with additional properties, the p and q.
 - p − It defines how many times the geometry winds around its axis of rotational symmetry.
 Default is 2.
 - q − It defines how many times the geometry winds around the interior of the torus.
 This defaults to 3.
 ```js